anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 > Glacier

 * Glacier Select: to query cold data stored in Glacier as fast as possible.
+Cannot be used for compressed files.
 If no urgency, it's cheaper to restore data to S3 and then S3 select
-* Glacier vault lock policy prevents anyone from deleting data in Glacier, and glacier vault access policy prevents access.
-But this only applies to data in Glacier, so if you're dealing with lifecycle rules, make sure to copy data to Glacier from day 1, and then with lifecycle rules move to IA and then delete
+* Glacier vault lock policy prevents anyone from deleting data in Glacier
+* Glacier vault access policy prevents access to data in Glacier

 > Encryption